-2.2.2 Ground-level Observations
+2.2.3 Ground-level Observations

-Ground-level observations have been conducted on both banks of the River from Salisbury to Hopewell Cape seasonally from 2010 to 2019.
+Ground-level observations have been conducted on both banks of the River from Salisbury to Hopewell Cape seasonally from 2010 to 2020.

-Winter conditions generally result in narrowing of the river along the City of Moncton and Town of Riverview shorelines, and even more prevalent upriver of the causeway.
-No problems with ice jamming were observed at the control structure, and the shorefast ice built up downriver of the control structure continued to protect the shoreline and any infrastructure adjacent to the river, such as trails and viewing platforms, during the winter months.
+Winter conditions generally result in narrowing of the River along the City of Moncton and Town of Riverview shorelines, and even more prevalent upriver of the causeway.
+No problems with ice jamming were observed at the control structure, and the shore-fast ice built up downriver of the control structure continued to protect the shoreline and any infrastructure adjacent to the River, such as trails and viewing platforms, during the winter months.
+The build-up of shore-fast ice and the narrowing of the River and its tributaries was less than that of past years in January.
+No large deposits of stranded ice were observed on the mudflats, beaches, shorelines, and tributaries in January 2020.
+The River had narrowed considerably in the Moncton area and upriver to Turtle Creek as a result of shore-fast ice.
+Tributaries were narrowed by both shore-fast ice and deposits of tidally-placed large chunks of ice in February and March 2020.